oracle-livelabs/oci/oci-opensearch/setup-prerequisites/setup-prerequisites.md

 ## Introduction

-OCI Search Service with OpenSearch is an insight engine offered as an Oracle-managed service.
-With OCI’s capabilities for OpenSearch and OpenSearch Dashboards, you can store, search, and analyze large volumes of data quickly and see results in near real-time.
-Oracle automates, without any downtime, activities that include patching, updating, upgrading, backing-up, and resizing of the service.
+In this session, you will focus on understanding the pre-requisites and setting up your tenancy for the subsequent creation of an OCI OpenSearch cluster.

 Estimated Time: 15 minutes

 ### Objectives

 In this lab, you will:
-- Understand the prerequisites for the creation of a search cluster
+- Create a Compartment
+- Create a (user) Group
+- Create a Policy
+- Create a VCN with internet connectivity and add a Security List rule
-- Create an OpenSearch cluster, connect to the cluster and ingest data
+- Create an OCI Compute instance in order to later access the OCI OpenSearch cluster Search API and Dashboards
-- Run sample search commands
-- Visualize data in OpenSearch Dashboards

 ## Task 1: Compartment creation